 Maayan Laufer is the founding partner of Palms for Life Fund.
 She graduated from the University of Pennsylvania with a BA in Biology and Sociology.
 Thanks to her mother’s work with the UN, she was able to travel to many developing countries throughout her life.
 She witnessed first-hand the impact of international aid in improving the livelihood of individuals and communities.
 She firmly stands by the belief of Palms for Life that “we are all connected to the poor.”
 She most enjoys the “forlife” Projects because her dream is for the everyday consumer to feel empowered and to connect to the realities of the world in a guilt-free way.
 In her free time, she enjoys pilates, reading, cooking, and petting her cat Leesha.

-Andrew J. Trager – Director
+Andrew J. Trager – Director of Finance